Leveraging local will to accelerate our path towards net zero.

 Jesse Gray

 Is the original author and co-petitioner of Brookline’s 2019 fossil fuel prohibition legislation, as well as subsequent building electrification legislation.
-He is the founding chair of Town of Brookline’s Select Board appointed Zero Emissions Advisory Board.
+He is a former chair of Town of Brookline’s Select Board appointed Zero Emissions Advisory Board.
 Jesse is also an accomplished neurogenomicist.

 -